JAlcocerT/JAlcocerT/content/blog/ai-MCP.md

 {{< youtube "tPnL2QjvEsM" >}}

-And...it has very cool MCP integration with claude desktop.
+And...it has very cool MCP integration, where you can connect claude desktop as client.

 {{< callout type="info" >}}
 Directus does not have a free tier at the time of writing, starting the [basic one at ~15%/month](https://directus.io/pricing)